ENCODE-DCC/demo-pipeline/README.md

 ENCODE demo-pipeline
 ========================

 This pipeline is designed to demonstrate the ENCODE pipeline development framework.
-The pipeline can be run on compute clusters with job submission engines or stand alone machines.
+The pipeline can be run on compute clusters with job submission engines or stand-alone machines.
 It inherently makes use of parallelized/distributed computing.
 Pipeline installation is simple as most dependencies are automatically installed.
 The pipeline supports only single-end FASTQs to avoid unnecessary complexity.
 The pipeline uses Trimmomatic software to trim input FASTQs.
 The output includes the trimmed FASTQ and a plot of FASTQ quality scores before and after trimming.

 # Installation / Tutorial